overview/overview-local/README.md

 This problem appears to be a [known issue](https://github.com/docker/docker/issues/12823) with Docker.
 To get past the problem:

-  - Ctrl-C in the Quick Start Terminal to interrupt the
+  - Ctrl-C in the Quick Start Terminal to interrupt the download.
   - Stop the host: `docker-machine stop default`
   - Quit the _Docker Quick Start Terminal_ and restart it
   - Delete the stuck download: `docker rmi $(docker images --filter 'dangling=true' -q --no-trunc)`